G3t-Moshii/Moshii-Shell/README.md

   2-  Go to directory of your shell
   3-  voila.. you got your own terminal (SHELL) into your browser.
   ----------------------------------------------------------------------------------------------
-  Try the tool on HackTheBox machine called (Mist) link of video : https://youtu.be/zGecglNKpa0
+  Tried the tool on HackTheBox machine called (Mist) link of video : https://youtu.be/zGecglNKpa0